ibm-cloud-docs/storage-scale/scale-cem.md

         Reserve private IPs in the protocol subnet, matching the count of protocol nodes.

 2. DNS Configuration
     a.
-Create DNS Zone (e.g., scaleces.com)
-        Need to Set up a DNS zone to manage DNS records for CES.
+Create DNS Zone (for example, scaleces.com) Need to set up a DNS zone to manage DNS records for CES.
     b.
 Add VPC as Permitted Network
         Allow the VPC to access DNS records within the configured zone.
     c.
 Add A and PTR Records